Shih Tzu – Dandruff – Symptoms, Treatment & Cures

-One of the best sources of omega-3 comes from fish and there are many supplements out there that can help give you dog a needed boost of this vital nutrient if necessary.
+One of the best sources of omega-3 comes from fish and there are many supplements out there that can help give your dog a needed boost of this vital nutrient if necessary.

-The first product I will recommend is the Zesty Paws Salmon Bites.
+The first product I will recommend is the Zesty Paws Wild Alaskan Salmon Oil.
 I often recommend vitamins and supplements from this brand as their products only use natural ingredients and always have excellent reviews.
 This product is produced from wild Alaskan salmon and is rich in omega-3 and omega-6.

 Benefits of Zesty Paws Salmon Bites